racoles/RSA_Metrology/README.md

 1. In the "Load Sensor Metrology Files" section of the RSA_Metrology GUI, click the colored buttons to place the OGP measured sensor data (.xlsx file) in the locations that you plan to put the sensors on the RSA. *RSA_Metrology requires all nine sensor position to be filled to create a simulation*.
 The sensors are laid out using the machine coordinate system (MCS) setup by the OGP.
 The button labels show the S## RSA sensor locations as designated in the LSST document LCA-13381.

-⋅⋅⋅Note: Sensor data from the OGP is measured in part coordinate system (PCS).
+Note: Sensor data from the OGP is measured in part coordinate system (PCS).
 RSA_Metrology automatically preforms the appropriate coordinate transform of all the sensors to MCS.

 2. (Optional) Enter the Raft plane equations in the appropriate text boxes if you want to see the absolute height of the sensors on a given Raft baseplate.
 If all you want is to see the flatness of nine sensors relative to each other, then you can leave these text boxes empty.
 More information on where to find these equations can be found in the [Raft Baseplate](#raft-baseplate) subsection.